Lexie-yw/Software-Engineering-Work/Report Materials/Conclusion.md

 ## How coronavirus has affected your project

 &nbsp;

 Due to the influence of COVID-19, our team members are in different countries and there is time difference, which has a great impact on our communication and cooperation.
 We can't exchange ideas face to face, study and discuss knowledge together.
 We have no access to the school library for reference.
-Fortunately, our teaching fellows were conscientious and gave us a lot of useful advice, which was of great significance to the success of our program.
+Fortunately, our teaching fellows were conscientious and gave us a lot of useful advice, which was of great significance to the success of our project.

 We use online media properly to communicate and minimize the impact of COVID-19 on our work.
 Due to COVID-19, we were unable to recommend our app to as many users as possible to get more user feedback.
 At the same time, we think that during the epidemic, people have less recreational activities, which may make us more addicted to our phones and unable to achieve our goals.
 So we think that our design of Little Planet can help people to plan their time properly and avoid wasting time during an epidemic.
 We had a tough time together, and we got it done.